 The decreased levels of estrogen and progesterone cause shedding of the endometrial lining, and menstruation begins.
 Blood and tissues lining the endometrium are expelled through the vagina as menses.
-The usual length of menstruation can be four to six days.
+The usual length of menstruation can be four to seven days.
 Each month the same mechanism repeats through the reproductive years of a woman’s life (3).

 How Does Ovulation Relate To Periods?

 Ovulation is the release of the egg (ovum) from the ovaries, while menstruation is the shedding of the endometrial lining along with blood.
 The hormones that cause thickness of the uterine lining in preparation for the fertilized egg are also responsible for ovulation (4).

 After ovulation, the ovum travels through the fallopian tube to reach the uterus.
 If the fertilization happens, the fertilized ovum moves down to the uterus and attaches to its thick wall.
 Hormones prevent the shedding of the uterus lining, and the baby can grow in the womb.

 If the ovum is not fertilized, the decreased levels of hormones cause the uterus’ lining to shed, leading to menstruation.
 Thus, ovulation and menstruation or periods are related events.

 What Are The Signs That A Girl Is About To Start A Period?

 Breast development begins two to three years prior to the first period.
 Some girls may experience emotional and physical changes before menstruation.
 This condition is known as premenstrual syndrome (PMS) and causes the following signs and symptoms (5).